About Athletic Training

 Who are the faculty in the program?

-How many clinical hours are required to complete the ATEP, and how many hours are students expected to complete per week?
+How many clinical hours are required to complete the MSAT?

-Clinical experiences are linked to Clinical Education courses in the ATEP.
-Students begin formal clinical education during the professional phase of the program (level two) (typically sophomore year).
-Students will complete five clinical experiences associated with each Clinical education course.
-Hourly requirements for students' clinical education experiences will vary depending on their level in the program and the specific clinical education course in which the student is enrolled.
+Clinical experiences are linked to clinical education courses in the MSAT.
+Students will complete five clinical education experiences amounting to a minimum of 1,125 hours.
+Hours per week vary depending on course in which the student is enrolled.
 Each clinical education course and clinical experience is designed to build upon students' previous course work and experiences.
-Generally, students complete a minimum of 10 and a maximum of 20 hours per week of clinical experience each semester.

-What courses am I required to take while completing the ATEP?
+What courses am I required to take while completing the MSAT?

 Please refer to Degree Requirements for a complete program of study.

-Can I transfer to GMU and complete the ATEP?
+Can I transfer to GMU and complete the MSAT?

-Can I work and be in the ATEP?
+Can I work and be in the MSAT?

-It is very difficult for students to have full time employment and complete the ATEP.
-While some students may be able to find employment with flexible scheduling, work activities must not conflict with the ATEP requirements.
+It is very difficult for students to have full time employment and complete the MSAT.
+While some students may be able to find employment with flexible scheduling, work activities must not conflict with the MSAT requirements.

-Will I be required to complete clinical education experiences in the summer or during holiday breaks?
+Will I be required to complete coursework in the summer or during holiday breaks?

 Where can I expect to obtain employment after graduation?